 Creating Conversation with Outdoor Wall Art

 Some of the most interesting outdoor wall art is derived from recycled materials that have already seen the test of time.
-Iron, aluminum, tree branches formed into an image, mosaics of old ceramic tiles, are some examples of re-used materials that have formed eye catching art work.
+Iron, aluminium, tree branches formed into an image, mosaics of old ceramic tiles, are some examples of re-used materials that have formed eye-catching artwork.
 They are placed on a bare wall, amongst plants, and form a background image that adds to the color and texture of plants, outdoor furniture or a fountain.
 Some of the outdoor art resembles symbols of the outdoors, moons, suns. plants, birds and fish.
 For the eclectic and innovative collector, indoor images have been reflected in outdoor wall art.
 One artist created a series of small dining room chairs out of various materials and hung each one on the wall of a long fence.

-With the contrast of the gardens plants, this indoor theme created great outdoor wall art and struck up many a conversations at the owners garden parties.
+With the contrast of the plants of the garden, this indoor theme created great outdoor wall art and struck up many conversations at the owners garden parties.
 Outdoor Wall Art has no limits and it is up to the owner of the property to determine what they want their guests to see and experience when they are in their outdoor spaces.
 By including your garden walls and privacy barriers as potential display mediums for artwork, you can extend your design abilities to include outdoor spaces.